Culture of Virginia: Cuisine

 In the Western half, apples are important to the local cuisine, especially for apple butter and cider.
 Winesap apples are commonly grown and used in Virginia, whereas in most other American locales they have fallen out of favor.
 Seafood is important to the coastal areas, such as oysters, blue crabs, bay clams, blue fish, bay scallops, haddock, shad, and shad roe in the Spring.
 Blue crabs are prepared in many ways such as crab cakes, crab imperial, soft-shelled in season, or simply plain crab meat that is picked from its shell and dipped in melted butter.
 Oyster and spinach soup is a traditional New Year's Eve dish in Virginia, although currently in decline.
 A common seasoning for seafood is Old Bay spice mix, which is based on traditional spices historically used in the Chesapeake region.
 Black walnuts also have a place in the traditional cuisine, often used in desserts.

 Virginia wine is made in many parts of the state.
 As of 2007, the state has 2400 acre under cultivation, an increase of 14% over the prior year.
 5,600 tons were harvested in 2007, a 10% decline from 2006, the majority of which was Vinifera.
 The entire year's crop was valued at $7,800,000.
 The state ranks eighth in the nation for both bearing acreage and grape production.
 There are six subregions in Virginia: Monticello AVA, North Fork of Roanoke AVA, Northern Neck George Washington Birthplace AVA, Rocky Knob AVA, Shenandoah Valley AVA, Virginia's Eastern Shore AVA.

-Traditional Virginian Christmas dinners vary but usually consist of either a Christmas ham or roast beef as the center of the meal.
-A common dinner is roast beef with yorkshire pudding.

 Arts

 Fine arts

 The Science Museum of Virginia is one of the popular museums in Richmond, Virginia.

-The Virginia Foundation for the Humanities works to improve commonwealth's civic, cultural, and intellectual life.
+The Virginia Foundation for the Humanities works to improve commonwealth's civic, cultural, and intellectual life, while the Virginia Commission for the Arts administers fine arts grants and maintains rosters of touring and visiting artists who can be booked for arts programming.
 The Virginia Museum of Fine Arts is a state-funded museum with the largest collection of Fabergé eggs outside of Russia.
 The Chrysler Museum of Art is home to many pieces, stemming from the Chrysler family collection, including the final sculpture of Gian Lorenzo Bernini.
 There are regional museums as well, such as the southwestern Virginia Piedmont Arts Association of the visual and performing arts in Martinsville, Virginia, and the Taubman Museum of Art in Roanoke, Virginia, both of which also support local art history and artists.
 Other museums include the popular Science Museum of Virginia, the Steven F. Udvar-Hazy Center, the National Museum of the Marine Corps, the Frontier Culture Museum, the Virginia Museum of Natural History and the Mariners' Museum.
 Virginia Commonwealth University is the number one public art school in the United States.

 Besides these sites, many open-air museums and battlefields are located in the state, such as Historic Jamestowne, Colonial Williamsburg, Richmond National Battlefield, Manassas National Battlefield Park, Appomattox Court House National Historical Park and Fredericksburg and Spotsylvania National Military Park.